FDRMFL: Multimodal Federated Feature Extraction Model Based on Information Maximization and Contrastive Learning: Introduction

-The subsequent structure of this paper is arranged as follows: Section \ref{section2} elaborates on the multimodal federated feature extraction model based on information maximization and contrastive learning and its parameter estimation method; Section \ref{section3} presents the analysis results of simulated experiments and real dataset experiments; Section \ref{section4} summarizes the full text and looks forward to future research directions.
+The remainder of this paper is organized as follows.
+Section~\ref{section2} presents the FDRMFL formulation and its parameter estimation procedure.
+Section~\ref{section3} reports simulation and real-data experiments.
+Section~\ref{section4} concludes with a summary and directions for future work.